MaskedmenOO/TOP-Function-Basics-Assignment/README.md

-Completed Function Basics Assignmenet from The Odin Project. which are: function add7, multiply, capitalize and lastLetter
+Completed Function Basics Assignmenet from The Odin Project which are: function add7, multiply, capitalize and lastLetter